tersesystems/echopraxia/README.md

 ## Basic Usage

 For most, you will be working with the basic logger, which uses a pluggable `FieldBuilder`.
+The logger API is a separate dependency -- if you want, you can easily create your own custom logger, so the logger is not packaged with the API.

 Maven: